Compassion and Choices of New Jersey, Inc. |

 Where We Are Now

 A new version of the same bill, The Aid in Dying for the Terminally Ill Act, was passed in an 8-2 vote by the Assembly's Appropriations Committee on Thursday, 6 October 2016.
 On Thursday 20 October, the bill went to the full Assembly, and was passed by a 41-28 vote.
-Now it needs to go to the Senate, and then to the Governor.
+On Thursday 3 November it was passed on a 5-3-1 vote by the Senate Health Committee, and now it will go to the full Senate.
+If it is passed there, it will go to the Governor, who has not expressed enthusiasm for it.
 Watch for further information about the next step.

 Archbishop Emeritus Desmond Tutu has come out in support of aid in dying.
 His video can be watched here .